DataDog/integrations-core/docs/developer/architecture/snmp.md

     # <Options...>
 ```

+The main tasks performed by device auto-discovery are:

-Auto-discovery runs a loop in a separate thread that polls each IP in the `network_address` CIDR range for the device `sysObjectID`.
-If the `sysObjectID` matches one of the registered profiles, the device is added to a set of discovered instances, and will be checked in the next check run.
-On each check run, a check is run for each discovered device.
-This is performed in parallel using a thread pool.
+* **Find new devices**: For each IP in the `network_address` CIDR range, the check queries the device `sysObjectID`.
+If the query succeeds and the `sysObjectID` matches one of the registered profiles, the device is added as a discovered instance.
+This logic is run at regular intervals in a separate thread.
+* **Cache devices**: To improve performance, discovered instances are cached on disk based on a hash of the instance.
+Since options from the `network_address` instance are copied into discovered instances, the cache is invalidated if the `network_address` changes.
+* **Check devices**: On each check run, the check runs a check on all discovered instances.
+This is done in parallel using a threadpool.
+The check waits for all sub-checks to finish.
+* **Handle failures**: Discovered instances that fail after a configured number of times are dropped.
+They may be rediscovered later.
+* **Submit discovery-related metrics**: the check submits the total number of discovered devices for a given `network_address` instance.

 #### Caveats